MemehubOfficial/IamAIrick/README.md

 ### Installing

-To set up the keys.py file, here is exactly what to put in the file inserting your steemSQL id and password:
+To set up the config.py file, here is exactly what to put in the file:

 ```
-uid = 'steemql_userid'
+uid = 'your_steemql_userid'

-pwd = 'steemsql_password'
+pwd = 'your_steemsql_password'
 ```

 ## Deployment